Last updated on January 20th, 2020

 Keen Mind – This passive allows you to begin combat with more Focus, which will allow you to buff with Body Attunement immediately after firing your Arquebus, or even before if you wish.

 In this section we’ll cover Attributes for the Inquisitor, and explain a bit about each and why we need it or why it’s important.
 This Inquisitor Build needs Dexterity, Perception, and Constitution.
 Might, Intellect and Resolve are not really needed, and Resolve should be dumped for extra Attribute Points, since Paladins have high defenses, and Ciphers can provide extra Will Defense.
+If you’re playing Turn-Based, swap out Dexterity for increased Might, since turn order is not so important.

 Dexterity reduces your Recovery Time and your Reload Time, and we need to attack often and buff quickly and get back to killing things.
 This is particularly important for this Build, because we are not dual-wielding, and therefore don’t reduce our Recovery Time just from our Weapons.
 Arquebuses also have extremely long Reload Times and we want to shave as much time off this as we can.